 AGE: Circa 17th – 18th Century

-DESCRIPTION: – 17th C Bronze Jambhupati Buddha Statue Shan style.
+DESCRIPTION: – 17th-18th Century Bronze Jambhupati Shan Buddha Statue.
 Small piece of the tip of the Usnisha is missing, otherwise good condition, no restorations.

 WEIGHT: – 2.80 Kg.